galaxyproject/training-material/Introduction/tutorials/Introduction.md

  ![](../images/101_19.png)

 4. A good way to learn about these exons is to look at their genomic surrounding.
 This can be done by using genome browsers.
-First, we have to tell galaxy to which **Genome build** this data uses (hg19), we can do this as follows:
+First, we have to tell Galaxy to which **Genome build** this data uses (hg19), we can do this as follows:

  ![](../images/101_20.png)